-Apply for FoodShare If your income has dropped or stopped, the Wisconsin Department of Health Services has information on government assistance programs to help with health insurance, food, and other needed resources.
-Click here for eligibility information, a list of information needed to apply, and to apply for benefits.
+Apply for FoodShare if your income has dropped or stopped, the Wisconsin Department of Health Services has information on government assistance programs to help with health insurance, food, and other needed resources.
+Click here for eligibility information, information needed to apply, and to apply for benefits.

 Keeping Your Food Safe During COVID-19: